Rose Schlossberg: Early life and education

-Schlossberg was born on June 25, 1988, at Weill Cornell Medical Center in New York City, New York, to designer and artist Edwin Schlossberg and attorney Caroline Kennedy.
+Schlossberg was born on June 25, 1988, at Weill Cornell Medical Center in Lenox Hill, Manhattan, New York City, to designer and artist Edwin Schlossberg and attorney Caroline Kennedy.
 Her maternal grandparents were U.S. President John F. Kennedy and First Lady Jacqueline Bouvier Kennedy Onassis.
 She is named after her maternal great-grandmother, the philanthropist Rose Kennedy.
-She and her younger siblings, Tatiana and Jack, were primarily raised in Manhattan's Upper East Side, and also spent significant time at their maternal grandmother Jacqueline's estate at Martha's Vineyard growing up.
+She and her younger siblings, Tatiana (1990-2025) and Jack, were primarily raised on Manhattan's Upper East Side, and also spent significant time at their maternal grandmother Jacqueline's estate on Martha's Vineyard growing up.
 Schlossberg's father comes from an Orthodox Jewish family of Ashkenazi Jewish descent from Ukraine, and her mother is a Catholic of Irish, French, Scottish, and English descent.
 She was raised Catholic, but her mother would also "incorporate Hanukkah" in the family's holiday party.
 In 1996, she served as a flower girl to her uncle John F. Kennedy Jr.'s wedding.

 Schlossberg attended Brearley School, a private school for girls in Manhattan.
 In 2006, she enrolled at Harvard University where she studied English literature and documentary filmmaking.
 While at Harvard, Schlossberg was a research assistant at the Radcliffe Institute.
 In 2013, she graduated from New York University's Tisch School of the Arts with a Master of Professional Studies degree focusing on video installation.